TheDiverM/Homeassistant-Nettleie/README.md

-# Empty/Dummy service for Home Assistant
+# Nettleie leser for homeasistant
-Empty/Dummy service for Home Assistant.
+ Nettleie leser for homeasistant.
 Useful in case of complex automations when in specific case within automation service template no actual service to be trigered.

 ## Integration installation